 Acute myeloid (myelogenous) leukemia (AML)—The second-most common childhood leukemia type affects myeloid cells that form the blood and not lymphocytes.
 AML typically affects children before age 2 and in their teenage years.

 Chronic lymphocytic leukemia (CLL)—This cancer is very rare in children.

 Chronic myelogenous leukemia (CML)—Chronic leukemias tend to occur in adults and are typically slow-growing.
 White blood cells may partially mature, which means a patient may not experience symptoms for years.

 Juvenile myelomonocytic leukemia (JMML)—This leukemia type occurs chiefly in children younger than age 4 (ACS).
-The cancer arises from the myeloid cells, but the cancer is not as fast-growing as an acute leukemia or as slow-growing as a chronic leukemia.
+Cancer arises from the myeloid cells, but the cancer is not as fast-growing as acute leukemia or as slow-growing as chronic leukemia.

 Symptoms associated with leukemia vary based on the leukemia type.
 They include:

 - Anemia, a condition where a child does not have enough red blood cells

 - Unexplained weight loss

 Acute leukemia symptoms may appear in days or weeks.
 Chronic leukemia symptoms may take years to manifest.